SCHNEIDER & ONOFRY, P.C., ATTORNEYS AT LAW

-Luane Rosen's adoption services include all aspects of filing for the adoption through the final adoption hearing.
-She also assists adoptive parents in termination of parental rights by one or both birth parents (consent, severance, etc.) and, where appropriate, facilitating communications and arrangements between adoptive parents and birth parents.
+Our adoption services include all aspects of filing for the adoption through the final adoption hearing.
+We also assist adoptive parents in termination of parental rights by one or both birth parents (consent, severance, etc.) and, where appropriate, facilitating communications and arrangements between adoptive parents and birth parents.

 What are the qualifications and requirements for adopting a child in Arizona?
 You must be an adult (age 18 or older) and a legal Arizona resident.
 You may be married, unmarried or legally separated.